square/rails-auth/README.md

 ## Architecture

 Rails::Auth makes use of multiple, independent, single-purpose middleware classes to handle specific types of AuthN/AuthZ.
-Specifics and comparisons to other frameworks are provided below.

 ### AuthN